Generating your summary...

 Christina Riechers

-When I left Square after 9 years of building and leading Square Banking, I wanted to think carefully about my next chapter.
-My dear friend Jeanette shared her Zones of Genius worksheet, and it helped me clarify when and how I thrived.
+When Christina left Square after 9 years of building and leading Square Banking, she wanted to think carefully about her next chapter.
+Her dear friend Jeanette shared her Zones of Genius worksheet, and it helped Christina clarify when and how she thrived.

-I hope this can also help you filter opportunities that sound great on paper, but don't bring out your own genius — and vice versa.
-One of my genius zones is building new products that people find useful — so I was tickled to help Jeanette bring this to life.
+She hopes this can also help you filter opportunities that sound great on paper, but don't bring out your own genius — and vice versa.
+One of her genius zones is building new products that people find useful — so she was tickled to help Jeanette bring this to life.